How does Rest Less make money

-If you’re looking to book a UK staycation, you can browse hundreds of travel deals on our website, suitable for a range of budgets.
+If you’re looking to book a UK staycation, check out our holiday itinerary helper or find hundreds of travel deals using the button below.

 1. Watergate Bay, Cornwall

-If you’re looking for great UK beach vibes, why not head to this gorgeous bay in Cornwall, which boasts two miles of golden sand?
-It’s the ideal spot for lovers of the sea and you’ll likely feel like you’re a world away from home.
+If you’re looking for a great UK beach, why not head to the beautiful Watergate Bay in Cornwall, which boasts two miles of golden sand?
+Ideal for sea and nature lovers, you’ll feel like you’re a world away from home.

-If you’re interested in a Cornish break, why not check out our article; 10 of the best Cornwall hotels with sea views?
+If you’re interested in a Cornish break, check out our article: 10 of the best Cornwall hotels with sea views.

 2. Jurassic Coast, Dorset

 While there aren’t any dinosaurs here, the Jurassic Coast is a great place to go fossil hunting!
-This intriguing UNESCO-protected coastline is full of pre-historic treasures just waiting to be found.
-It stretches 95 miles from Devon to Dorset, so there’s no shortage of beautiful scenery for you to enjoy.
+This intriguing UNESCO-protected coastline is full of prehistoric treasures just waiting to be found.
+It stretches 95 miles from Devon to Dorset, so there’s no shortage of beautiful scenery to enjoy.

 3. Tenby, Pembrokeshire

-Tenby, Pembrokeshire, is known for its beautiful beaches, which look like they belong somewhere in the Mediterranean.
-It has three – North, South, and Castle Beach – each with its own unique charm.
+Tenby, Pembrokeshire, is known for its beautiful beaches that look like they belong in the Mediterranean.
+It has three (North, South, and Castle Beach), each with its own unique charm.

-As well as having plenty of natural beauty to enjoy, Tenby also has cultural exploits to offer, including Tenby Museum and Art Gallery and the National Trust-owned Tudor Merchant’s House.
-You may also like to join a ghost walk around the town centre too.
+As well as having plenty of natural beauty to enjoy, Tenby also offers many cultural exploits, such as the National Trust-owned Tudor Merchant’s House.
+You may also like to join a ghost walk around the town centre.

 4. Bath, Somerset

-Bath is the largest city in Somerset.
-It’s bursting with ancient history and culture, but it’s most famous for its Roman-built baths, hot springs, medieval heritage, and Georgian architecture.
+Bath is the largest city in Somerset, bursting with ancient history and culture, including its famous Roman-built baths, hot springs, medieval heritage, and Georgian architecture.

 Who could forget England’s iconic capital city: London!
 There’s so much to do, from mooching through the funky market stalls in Camden to seeing the changing of the guards at Buckingham Palace.
 If you’re on a budget, consider staying in King’s Cross or Camden, which have more affordable accommodation options, tasty cafes, restaurants, and vintage shops.